 If you'd rather not have your birthday published, please notify the Office of Marketing and Communications (Unit 196, ext.
 5974).
 To make sure your request is met, call each year at least one month before your birthday.
 Any corrections should be reported to the Office of Human Resources at ext.
 5270.

-Service Anniversaries for April 2014
+Service Anniversaries for November 2017

 The following faculty and staff members will celebrate their service anniversaries

 at Lewis from November 1 - November 30.

 39 Years, Louis Revisky, Aviation & Transportation Studies

 Conversations with the President

 The Lewis University community is invited to share a cup of tea or coffee in an open conversation with Dr. David Livingston.
 These informal dialogues will take place on the following dates and at the listed locations.
 RSVP is not necessary.

 The Lewis University community is cordially invited to attend a meeting with the Provost Search Consultants, Matthew Kilcoyne and Jean Scott, from the company R.H.
 Perry.
 The purpose of this gathering is to give everyone the opportunity to learn about the search process and to have any questions answered.

 The schedule for the sessions is as follows:

 Dr. Jennifer Consilio will be presenting Mindful Writing Evaluation: Characterizing Labor, Cultivating Student Agency, Transforming Pedagogy at the Conference on College Composition and Communication in March.